You can use alternative forms to create filters for the records of forms, custom tables or page types.

 - Repeat the steps 3 and 4 for the LastName and Email fields.
 This ensures that these fields are also included in the filter.

-- Disable the Phone number and Message fields by unchecking the Display field in the editing form option and clicking Save in both fields.
+- Disable the Phone number and Message fields by unchecking the Display attribute in the editing form option and clicking Save in both fields.

 Once you have the filter created, return to the form's editing interface and select the Recorded data tab.
 You can try filtering based on various parameters.

-Note: By default, the filter only appears if 25 or more records are present in the list.
-To see the filter, you either need to create at least 25 records, or use the CMSDefaultListingFilterLimit web.config key to lower the filter limit accordingly.
+Note: By default, the filter only appears if more than 25 records are present in the list.
+To see the filter, you either need to create at least 26 records, or use the CMSDefaultListingFilterLimit web.config key to lower the filter limit accordingly.